ebu/radiodns-manager/README.md

 ## Copyright & License
-Copyright (c) 2013-2015, EBU-UER Technology & Innovation

-The code is under BSD (3-Clause) License. (see LICENSE.txt)
+The code is under GPLv3 License. (see LICENSE.txt)